open-contracting/standard_extension_template/README.md

 Getting started
 ---------------
-To use create an extension based on this template, you should:
+To create an extension based on this template, you should:

 1. Download [a zip file version of the template](https://github.com/open-contracting/standard_extension_template/archive/master.zip)
 2. Extract it, and initialise it as a git repository (`git init`)
 3. Update the README.md and extension.json files, and prepare any schema, codelist, documentation and test files
 4. Commit the files you have changed
+5. Delete files you have not changed
-5. Push to a new public git repository
+6. Push to a new public git repository
-6. (For core or community extensions) Register this extension with the [extensions registry](https://github.com/open-contracting/extension_registry)
+7. (For core or community extensions) Register this extension with the [extensions registry](https://github.com/open-contracting/extension_registry)

 Extension structure
 -------------------